spencerbug/sdr_min/README.md

 # SDR Minimal Loop

-A cognitive control loop modelled aftercortical columns using Sparse Distributed Representations, built around the YCB-Habitat environment.
+A cognitive control loop modelled after cortical columns using Sparse Distributed Representations, built around the YCB-Habitat environment.
 The codebase focuses on explicit packet contracts, small interchangeable modules, and schema-validated message passing.
 Start with the blueprints below for the full architectural intent in this repository.

 ## 📘 Blueprints & References